jahidxuddin/praktische-informatik/README.md

 # Praktische Informatik

 This repository is based on my computer science subjects.
-It contains exercises to the computer languages HTML, CSS, Javascript, PHP and Java.
+It contains exercises to the computer languages HTML, CSS, Javascript and Java.

 ## About